Mom's Best Recipes

 4.8

-A sheet pan of roasted vegetables with browned edges, including carrots, broccoli, red onion, and bell peppers, finished with fresh herbs and lemon wedges
+A sheet pan of roasted broccoli, carrots, red onion, and bell peppers with caramelized edges and a lemon wedge on the side

 Why It Works